 This Pathway brings together social justice and sustainability.
 Social justice is necessary to sustain institutions, societies and our planet over the long term.
 The sustainability framework develops long-lasting solutions to local and global challenges by understanding the connections among social equity, environmental stewardship and economic well-being and including these in decision-making and planning processes.
 Over three years in this Pathway, students craft new approaches to a more sustainable world for the benefit of all, as they become increasingly aware of how asymmetries of power and privilege operate on a daily basis.
 Students, staff and faculty become active agents in transforming our world through critical and collective citizenship.

-Students define sustainability and social justice in relation to their majors and their own lives and career goals:
+In this Pathway, students define sustainability and social justice in relation to their majors and their own lives and career goals:

-- Identify long-lasting solutions to local and global challenges, developed through understanding the connections among social equity, environmental stewardship, and economic well-being/justice.
+- Develop these through understanding the connections among social equity, environmental stewardship and economic well-being/justice.

 - Recognize the world and its various communities as connected and interdependent.

 - Explore the local and the global as existing simultaneously and constituting each other.